 Students may wish to contact various healthcare care facilities to find out more about the job market in their area.
 This is a noncredit training.
 Federal and State financial aid do not apply to noncredit trainings, however, Kishwaukee College offers a payment plan option.
 Students must be at least age 18 to register.
 There is a payment plan available.

-There will be INFORMATION SESSIONS on November 14, 2018 and January 8, 2019 (6-7pm) in Room C1209 for anyone who is interested in the program and would like additional information and the opportunity to ask questions before registering for the program.
+There will be INFORMATION SESSIONS on July 31, 2019 and August 21, 2019 (6-7pm) in Room A1221 for anyone who is interested in the program and would like additional information and the opportunity to ask questions before registering for the program.

 There is a MANDATORY ORIENTATION for those that are registered for the Fall 2019 session on August 26, 2019, 9:30am-10:30am in Room C2202.